The Oregon Ducks injury report for the 2026 season. 6 players currently listed. Last updated April 27, 2026.

 Dylan Raiola broke his fibula November 1, 2025 at Nebraska.
 He is participating in spring practice with limited reps.
 He is expected to be fully cleared by fall camp in August.
 He is not competing for the starting job in 2026 (that is Dante Moore's).
 Raiola is the backup and projected 2027 starter.

-Evan Stewart tore his patellar tendon in June 2025 and missed the CFP games.
-He returned for spring practice Day 1 on March 12, 2026.
-His status is day-to-day as the coaching staff monitors his recovery.
-If healthy, he is the most experienced receiver on the 2026 roster.
+Yes.
+Evan Stewart tore his patellar tendon in June 2025 and missed all of 2025, but returned for spring practice on March 12, 2026 and played in the April 25 spring game with no limitations (4 catches, 110 yards, 1 TD on a 76-yard reception from Raiola).
+Lanning called it Stewart's "best spring."
+He is the most experienced receiver on the 2026 roster.

 Official injury information comes from Dan Lanning's press conferences and GoDucks.com.
 Oregon does not publish a formal injury report during the offseason.
 We update this page based on press conference comments and credible media reports.